Pest control for birds is quickly becoming a large part of Terminix Canada’s pest control services.

 Pigeons have become the most troublesome bird pest associated with buildings.
 They can nest in a variety of hard-to-reach locations, such as building ledges, signs, air conditioners, etc. Pigeons nest during all seasons, conditions permitting.
 They’ll feed on anything they can get their beaks on: garbage, vegetable matter, insects, and handouts.
 The pigeon’s very acidic droppings can cause significant damage to equipment, painted surfaces, marble, limestone, etc. Droppings can also contain a variety of disease-causing bacteria & fungi.
 Many of the parasitic mites associated with pigeons also bite humans.

-The most important step in bird control is to have the area assessed to determine the species, population size, location of problem, and equipment required.
-Since there are a variety of methods that can be used to eliminate these birds, such as trapping, netting, spike systems, etc., it is important to contact a pest control company to determine the right treatment for your location.
+Are you wondering how to get rid of pigeons?
+The most important step in pigeon control is to have the area assessed to determine the species, population size, location of problem, and equipment required.
+Since there are a variety of methods that can be used to for pigeon control, such as trapping, netting, spike systems, etc., it is important to contact a pest control company to determine how to get rid of pigeons in your area.